AgileRL/AgileRL/docs/llm_finetuning/batch_sizing.rst

      - ``micro_batch_size_per_gpu``
      - How many trajectories go through one **backward pass**, per rank.

-They are related by a single rule, which AgileRL applies to the DeepSpeed engine for you:
+They are related by a single rule, which AgileRL applies for you:

 .. code-block:: text